GetDKAN/dkan/docs/source/user-guide/guide_data_dictionaries.rst

 Distribution reference
 ^^^^^^^^^^^^^^^^^^^^^^
 Datasets can reference specific data dictionaries in this mode.
 Distribution reference mode means that DKAN will look for links to data dictionaries in the
-`describedBy` field of the distribution that a data file is described in.
+"Data Dictionary" (describedBy) field of the distribution that a data file is described in.
 It will look for a URL to a data dictionary in the metastore.
-The `describedByType` must also be `application/vnd.tableschema+json` to signal correct data dictionary format.
+The "Data Dictionary Type" (describedByType) must also be *application/vnd.tableschema+json* to signal the correct data dictionary format.

 To set the data dictionary mode to **distribution reference**: